 1- The Opportunity Cost of Good Enough

-The biggest risk of internal referrals is the halo effect: decision-makers favor a recommender’s reputation over objective qualifications, subtly lowering the bar without realizing it.
+The biggest risk of internal referrals is the halo effect, where decision-makers favor a recommender’s reputation and/or relationship over objective qualifications, subtly lowering the bar without realizing it.
 The highest cost is missing the best hire entirely.
-At the senior leadership level, the distinction between competent and exceptional is where value is created or lost.
+When it comes to key strategic leadership, the distinction between being competent and exceptional is where value is created or lost.

 2- Extended Ramp-Up Period

-By prioritizing internal networks over the broader market, you unintentionally shrink your talent pool.
-Relying on what feels comfortable limits your options and prevents you from discovering high-caliber talent outside your immediate circle, which may be significantly stronger than anyone in your referral network.
+By prioritizing internal referrals without comparing them to the broader market, you unintentionally limit your frame of reference for what great looks like.
+Relying on what feels comfortable for a quick solution limits your options.
+It prevents you from discovering high-caliber talent outside your immediate circle, who may be significantly stronger than anyone in your referral network.
+Equally, a comparison to even a few known players in the market can help confirm your decision to hire an internal referral.

 4- The Hidden Cost to High Performers